Parkland Co. (TSE:PKI) Senior Officer Robert Berthold Espey Sells 7,500 Shares

 Parkland Co.
-(TSE:PKI – Get Free Report) Senior Officer Robert Berthold Espey sold 7,500 shares of the business’s stock in a transaction dated Thursday, March 7th.
-The stock was sold at an average price of C$43.75, for a total transaction of C$328,125.00.
+(TSE:PKI – Get Free Report) Senior Officer Robert Berthold Espey sold 7,500 shares of the stock in a transaction dated Wednesday, March 13th.
+The stock was sold at an average price of C$44.59, for a total value of C$334,431.00.

 Robert Berthold Espey also recently made the following trade(s):